hodanesthtmcvns-stack/jk/README.md

 ### ICU Ventilator Simulator (v1.2)
 An interactive educational tool for VCV and PCV modes.
 Users can adjust lung resistance and compliance to see real-time effects on pressure and flow waveforms.

+### PEEP Titration (v1.4)
+Assists clinicians in finding the "optimal PEEP" for passive patients on Volume Controlled Ventilation.
+It identifies the PEEP level that maximizes compliance while maintaining hemodynamic stability and minimizing driving pressure.

+### NEWS2
+National Early Warning Score 2 (NEWS2) physiological scoring and response.
+It helps healthcare providers to screen and triage patients in the emergency room, clinic and wards for critical illness and sepsis.

 ## License
 This project is licensed under **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.